nidhaloff/deep-translator/README.rst

 More features are coming soon, mainly support for the PONS translator and others.

-Basically, my goal is to integrate support for multiple famous translators in this tool starting with google translate
+Basically, my goal is to integrate support for multiple famous translators in this tool.

 Features
 --------

 * Support for google translate
 * Support for Pons translator (pons.com)
+* Support for the Linguee translator
 * Translate directly from a text file
+* Get multiple translation for a word
-* Translate different paragraphs in different languages
+* Automate the translation of different paragraphs in different languages

 Usage